There’s nothing quite like the smell of a charcoal grill, all fired up with some prime cuts of delicious food getting slowly cooked to perfection.

 A true classic.
 For die-hard meat-lover fans, there’s almost nothing better than a perfectly seared cut of steak cooked to perfection.

-For choosing your cut of steak, you can choose any kind you prefer.
+When choosing your cut of steak, you can choose any kind you prefer.
 Some enjoy flank steak over more traditional cuts like NY Strip or T-bone.
-But, our philosophy on steak is the fattier the better, and there’s no fattier cut of steak than the ribeye.
+But, our philosophy on steak is that the fattier the better, and there’s no fattier cut of steak than the ribeye.

-Characterized by its trademark marbling, a good ribeye is about 1-½ inches thick.
+A good ribeye is about 112 inches thick and distinguished by its trademark marbling.
 For seasoning, nothing more than a little salt and pepper to taste is required.

 Glazed Grilled Salmon